nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 ## Room to Improve

 There's still plenty of room for improvement with Logos, especially with the sermon builder.
 Logos needs to add more robust formatting abilities via markdown support and other keyboard shortcuts.
 It takes way too many mouse clicks to format my sermon inside sermon builder.
-Additionally, I am disappointed that is no functionally no support for adding footnotes or citations.
+Additionally, I am disappointed that is currently no functionally or support for adding footnotes or citations.

 Sermon builder is great to use when delivering a sermon.
 It is not fun to use when building a sermon.